Logistic regression

 \[ \log\left(\frac{\hat{p}}{1-\hat{p}}\right) = -2.27 + 0.000272\times exclaim~mess \]

-If we add one exclamation mark to the model, we predict the odds of an email being spam to be higher by a factor of \(e^{0.000272}\approx 1.000272\) on average.
+If the email has an additional exclamation mark, we predict the odds of an email being spam to be higher by a multiplicative factor of \(e^{0.000272}\approx 1.000272\) on average.

 Logistic regression -> classification?